Posted on September 02, 2020

 • SpaceOAR Hydrogel: A brand new option for men who undergo radiation treatment for prostate cancer.
 It acts as a spacer providing space between the rectum and the prostate, reducing radiation exposure to the rectum.
 It is injected into place prior to the start of radiation treatment.
 Patients may be awake or asleep under general anesthesia for the procedure.
 SpaceOAR Hydrogel remains stable during radiation therapy and then is gradually absorbed by the body after radiation therapy has been completed.

-PCI is one of the few full-service Urology clinics to offer Pelvic Floor Physical Therapy to prostate cancer patients.
+PCI is one of the few full-service urology clinics to offer Pelvic Floor Physical Therapy to prostate cancer patients.
 Pelvic Floor Physical Therapy can help tremendously with surgery preparation and help to alleviate side effects.

 Jenny Herting, PT, MPT, provides Pelvic Floor Physical Therapy at PCI.
 She treats both men and women for a variety of urologic disorders.
 For prostate cancer specifically, Jenny: